-How did a woman, in her late 50s and mother of seven come to live this seemingly lonely, drunken existence?
+How did a woman, in her late fifties and mother of seven come to live this seemingly lonely, drunken existence?

 Ellen Barry was born in Ireland around 1823, the daughter of Edward Barry and Johanna Gould.
 It was some time before I had any leads on her arrival in Australia, but I knew it was early as I had found her marriage in 1844 to Thomas Gamble.
 Thanks to the website Came to Port Phillip by 1847, I was able to find out more not only of her arrival, but her character.

-Bawdy Irish girls where not the only cargo on the ship making the news.
-A pipe organ for St Mary’s Cathedral in Sydney was a much-anticipated arrival, as reported in the Australian Chronicle (Sydney 1839-1849) on January 26, 1841.
-Sadly too, it came to a fiery end in 1865 when the Cathedral was destroyed by fire, as reported in the Maitland Mercury & Hunter River General Advertiser on July 1, 1865.
+Bawdy Irish girls were not the only cargo on the ship making the news.
+A pipe organ for St Mary’s Cathedral in Sydney was a much-anticipated arrival, as reported in the Australian Chronicle (Sydney 1839-1849) on 26 January 26 1841.
+Sadly too, it came to a fiery end in 1865 when the Cathedral was destroyed by fire, as reported in the Maitland Mercury & Hunter River General Advertiser on 1 July 1865.

 Also on board was a pure bred Durham bull imported by none other than immigration agent, Mr Marshall.
 It appears to have been better cared for than the human cargo.